 What Is Application Penetration Testing?

-A web application penetration test focuses on identifying any exploitable vulnerabilities in applications before hackers discover them.
+Our team looks at both user interfaces and application programming interfaces (APIs) to focus on identifying any exploitable vulnerabilities in applications before hackers discover them.

-API penetration testing simulates an attack on the application to determine if any security flaws are present in the environment and understand the level of risk.
-A thorough api pen test will also provide the necessary support to help address and fix any application flaws.
+These tests seek to identify expected functionality, reliability, performance, and security.
+Penetration testing simulates an attack on the application to determine if any security flaws are present in the environment and understand the level of risk.

 How Does Application Penetration Testing Work?